 Are there any side effects of laser hair removal?

 Let's be honest for a second; pretty much all types of traditional hair removal techniques have their drawbacks.
-Whether it's nursing a razor burn, slipping and sliding in the shower or feeling the pain of waxing, we've all been there at some point.
-Being hair-free isn't always easy.
+Whether it's about taking care of the razor burn, sliding and settling in the shower or feeling the pain of waxing, we've all been there at some point.
+Being hairless isn't always easy.